History of Shanghai: Last Phase of Civil War and early PRC (1949-1952)

-Communist Transition
+Initial administration

 People's Liberation Army troops entering Nanjing Road on May 25, 1949.

 In the last phases of the Chinese Civil War, the Shanghai Campaign brought the urban core of the city under the control of Chen Yi's People's Liberation Army and the Chinese Communist Party on May 25, 1949.
-The districts immediately north of Suzhou Creek were taken the next day and the entire present municipality including Chongming Island subsequently fell by the first days of June.
-The Republic of China Army had vowed to make the city "China's Stalingrad" the way it had previously contested Imperial Japanese control in 1937 but, having lost 153,000 men of its defending force of 210,000 in the city's outer districts, it was unable to sustain subsequent street-to-street fighting in the central districts, leading some scholars like Dikötter to consider their resistance "minimal".
+The districts immediately north of Suzhou Creek were taken the next day and the entire present municipality, including Chongming Island, by early June.